thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 No resources found in default namespace.
 ```

-# 8. Deploy operator
+# 9. Deploy operator

+You can now use the Makefile target `deploy-operator` to deploy the operator and other artifacts (including correctly setting the image registry):
+- `make deploy-operator`

-Update image in operator.yaml to actual value of echo "$IRHOSTNAME/$NAMESPACE/hello-operator:v0.0.1"
+Alternatively, update image in operator.yaml to actual value of echo "$IRHOSTNAME/$NAMESPACE/hello-operator:v0.0.1"
-Note: example in git is incorrect

 Then run: